25th Division (South Vietnam): 1973-4

 In early December 1974 heavy combat in Tây Ninh began, with PAVN rockets falling on the province capital and on adjacent military installations.
 Although an RF company guarding the radio relay station on the summit of Nui Ba Den began receiving attacks of increasing intensity and frequency, the main PAVN effort was against hamlets and RF outposts along local Route 13 northeast of Tây Ninh City.
-The PAVN attacked early on 7 December, by noon forces from the 205th Independent Regiment were in the hamlets, although the RF post at Soui Da held on.
-The 8th and 9th Battalions, 205th Regiment, were on local Route 13 southwest of Soui Da, and the PAVN D-14 and D-16 Tây Ninh Battalions were blocking ARVN relief efforts.
-Meanwhile, the 7th Battalion, 205th Regiment, in trying to overrun Soui Da, lost over 100 of its soldiers.
-The RF battalion defending Soui Da captured two PAVN soldiers to confirm the identification of the 205th Regiment in the attack, and one of the RF patrols ambushed and captured a 100mm field gun.
+The PAVN attacked early on 7 December, by noon forces from the 205th Independent Regiment were in the hamlets, although the RF post at Suoi Da held on.
+The 8th and 9th Battalions, 205th Regiment, were on local Route 13 southwest of Suoi Da, and the PAVN D-14 and D-16 Tây Ninh Battalions were blocking ARVN relief efforts.
+Meanwhile, the 7th Battalion, 205th Regiment, in trying to overrun Suoi Da, lost over 100 of its soldiers.
+The RF battalion defending Suoi Da captured two PAVN soldiers to confirm the identification of the 205th Regiment in the attack, and one of the RF patrols ambushed and captured a 100mm field gun.
 The 46th Regiment, pushing a column up Route 13 from Tây Ninh City, did not fare so well.
-Ambushed on 12 December about 3 km short of Soui Da, it suffered heavy casualties.
+Ambushed on 12 December about 3 km short of Suoi Da, it suffered heavy casualties.
 While heavy combat was taking place around Nui Ba Den, the 80-man RF company at the top fought off repeated assaults.
 Helicopter resupply and evacuation had become impossible, and although the company commander reported sufficient food and ammunition, water was running very short and several severely wounded men required evacuation.
 PAVN assaults on Nui Ba Den continued throughout December 1974, but the RF Company held on.
-Meanwhile, by mid-month, the relief column eventually reached Soui Da and found that the besieging PAVN force had withdrawn.
+Meanwhile, by mid-month, the relief column eventually reached Suoi Da and found that the besieging PAVN force had withdrawn.
 RVNAF efforts to resupply the troops on Nui Ba Den were largely unsuccessful.
 Helicopters were driven off by heavy fires, and fighter-bombers were forced to excessive altitudes by SA-7 and antiaircraft artillery.
 One F-5A fighter-bomber was shot down by an SA-7 on 14 December.
 Finally on 6 January 1975, without food and water and with nearly all ammunition expended, the 3rd Company, 314th RF Battalion picked up its wounded and withdrew down the mountain to friendly lines.